versatica/mediasoup/doc/Building.md

 ### `npm run coverage:node`

-Same as `npm run test:noe` but it also open a browser window with JavaScript coverage results.
+Same as `npm run test:node` but it also opens a browser window with JavaScript coverage results.

 ## Makefile